toro-ponz/chat-overlayer-for-youtube/README.md

 3. Change player mode to theater.

 Not available on extensions store now.
-If you need this, clone this repository and add extension from local(bin directory).
+If you need this, clone this repository and add extension from local(`dist` directory).

 ## Contributor